 About the Knights – History of a Sovereign Order

-Also in the year 1565, following the Great Siege, it seems that the Knights vowed to turn Malta into a fortress that befitted a military Order with a capital city worthy of so illustrious a group of noblemen.
-The foundation stone was laid by Valette for the city which would bear his name, and pride of place in the centre of the city was reserved for St John’s, the Church of the Order.
+After the Great Siege, the Knights were determined to turn Malta into a fortress that befitted a military Order with a capital city worthy of the now illustrious Order.
+The foundation stone was laid by de Valette, the city which would bear his name.